Looking to hire 30,000, Amazon plans nationwide job fairs

 NEW YORK (AP) — Amazon is going on a hiring spree.

-The online shopping giant is holding job fairs across the country next week, aiming to hire more than 30,000 people by early next year.
+The online shopping giant is holding job fairs across the country next week, aiming to hire more than 30,000 people by early next year, a 5% bump in its total workforce.

-Amazon is looking for all kinds of workers, from software engineers, who can earn more than $100,000 a year, to warehouse staff paid at least $15 an hour to pack and ship online orders.
-The company said all the positions are full-time and come with benefits.
+Amazon is looking for all kinds of workers, from software engineers who can earn more than $100,000 a year, to warehouse staff paid at least $15 an hour to pack and ship online orders.
+The company said all the positions are permanent full-time or part-time jobs that come with benefits.
 And the hiring spree is not related to the usual increase in hiring it does to prepare for the busy holiday shopping season.

 The job fairs may be a necessity for Amazon.
 With unemployment near a 50-year low, workers have more options and employers need to work harder to fill empty positions.
-Earlier this summer, Amazon announced a program to get more of its employees into tech roles, pledging to retrain 100,000 workers with new skills
+Earlier this summer, Amazon announced a program to get more of its employees into tech roles, pledging to retrain 100,000 workers and teach them new skills.

 "I encourage anyone willing to think big and move fast to apply for a job with us," said Amazon CEO and founder Jeff Bezos, in a statement to The Associated Press.
 "You'll get to invent and see Amazon making even bolder bets on behalf of our customers."